Concepts

 FAQs

-The Database Provisioning function enables rapid deployment of various database engines on the FPT Database Engine platform without manual infrastructure setup.
+The Database cluster provisioning function enables rapid deployment of various database engines on the FPT Database Engine platform without manual infrastructure setup.
 Provisioning a database cluster involves entering configuration details for the engine type, network, cluster identity, and optional services like backups and auto-scaling.
 This guide outlines the multi-step process.

-Access the Database List page corresponding to the type of database you wish to create (see section View Database List for details), select Create a Database Engine or Create to start provisioning a new database.
-The Create new database page opens and provides configuration options to define and deploy a new database in the FPT Database Engine environment.
+Access the Database cluster list page corresponding to the type of database engine you wish to create (see section View database cluster list for details), select Create a Database Engine or Create to start provisioning a new database cluster.
+The Create new database cluster page opens and provides configuration options to define and deploy a new database cluster in the FPT Database Engine environment.
 Provisioning progress includes 3 steps:

 Describe the fields on the screen: